 A new beginning

 Flying home from a conference in early 2014, I was experiencing some unusual symptoms: blurry vision, numbness, balance issues.
-An MRI scan and further investigations revealed that I have been suffering from multiple sclerosis, quite probably brought on as a sequelae of my brush with HLH years earlier.
+An MRI scan and further investigations revealed that I have been suffering from what was initially diagnosed as multiple sclerosis but eventually turned out to be neuromyelitis optica, quite probably brought on as a sequela of my brush with HLH years earlier.
 It was a life-changing diagnosis, and it took me quite some time to process it.
 I am now fortunately in remission, although damage to my spinal cord is permanent and irreversible.
-It took me eighteen months to re-learn how to run and once again build up a degree of physical fitness.
+It took me eighteen months to re-learn how to run and once again build up a degree of physical fitness, and even more neurocognitive rehabilitation to get to grips with how my brain now worked.